Research and Clinical Trials

 The Intestinal Rehabilitation Program uses the latest treatments to help a child’s intestine work well if affected by disease (like short bowel syndrome), injury or a surgery that removed part of it.
 With recent advances in diet, medicine and surgery, we have greatly reduced the need for intestine transplants in children.
 Our ongoing research on short bowel syndrome helps us better understand this rare disorder and discover better treatment options.

-Dr. Simon Horslen, head of the Intestinal Rehabilitation Program, was involved in a clinical trial to study the effectiveness of the drug teduglutide in treating children with short bowel syndrome.
+Seattle Children's doctors were involved in a clinical trial to study the effectiveness of the drug teduglutide in treating children with short bowel syndrome.
 Read how the experimental drug had a life-changing effect on Brennan Henderson’s severe symptoms.

 Participate in Research